zuohouwei/codestyle/docs/patterns/AutomatedTests.md

 by Continuous Integration (http://jenkins/).

 **Manual tests** are tests which are (setup and) executed manually on demand.
-There should be no manual tests required for any project (with a few exceptions, though IMHO none of those are matching projects at E.S.R.Labs).
+There should be no manual tests required for any project (with a few exceptions, though IMHO none of those are matching projects at ESR Labs).

 ## Why automated?